NEWS | Past & Present Members

 14 April 2021

-Our paper entitled "CircPVT1 attenuates negative regulation of NRAS by let-7 and drives cancer cells towards oncogenicity" (Joshua Miguel C. Danac and Reynaldo L. Garcia) was accepted by the journal Scientific Reports.
+Our paper entitled "CircPVT1 attenuates negative regulation of NRAS by let-7 and drives cancer cells towards oncogenicity" (Joshua Miguel C. Danac and Reynaldo L. Garcia) was accepted for publication by the journal Scientific Reports.

 09 April 2021